jappeace/jappeaceApplication/content/making-money-foss.md

 Finally a programmer can rent himself out to a project to add features or do bug fixes.
-These include [bountysource](https://www.bountysource.com/) or [kickstarter](https://en.wikipedia.org/wiki/Kickstarter), where bountysource is usually fix an issue first and then get paid whereas kickstarter works on promises.
+These include [Bountysource](https://www.Bountysource.com/) or [kickstarter](https://en.wikipedia.org/wiki/Kickstarter), where Bountysource is usually fix an issue first and then get paid whereas kickstarter works on promises.
 In essence you're offering up your own time to work on a project.